Measurement Classes

 - Returns:

 The intensities according to the frame index given.
-If the index is -1, it will return the intensity of the last frame, which has been completed.
+If index is -1, it will return the intensity of the last frame, which has been completed.
 When stop_after_outputframe is 0, the index value must be -1.
 If

 index >= stop_after_outputframe